openml-labs/gama/_sources/user_guide/things_to_know.rst.txt

     automl.fit(X, y)

 This can be used to create useful observers, such as one that keeps track of the Pareto front or visualizes progress.

+Generated Files
+***************

+GAMA will create some files during the optimization process.
+Here is an overview of produced files:

+**Folder: '{DATE}_{STARTTIME}_GAMA'**: This folder is used to save results from evaluations during the optimization process.
+The files in this folders are needed to create an ensemble of pipelines in the post-processing phase of GAMA.
+You can specify the name of this folder with the `cache_dir` hyperparameter when initializing a GAMA object.
+By default, this folders gets deleted after the `fit` call is done.
+In order to preserve this folder (e.g. to later construct different ensembles or later analysis), specify `keep_cache=True` when calling `fit`.

+**File: gama.log**: This file contains all information about the optimization process, and by default is not removed.
+As described in `Log Visualization`_ this file can be used to generate visualizations about the optimization process.
+If you wish to have the file be automatically deleted, specify `keep_analysis_log=False` when initializing a GAMA object, as per the `Examples`_.